KrittikaSheokand/web-Scraping/README.md

 Individual Project1: Extracted the first 250 unique listing URLs from free section of Craigslist San Francisco Bay Area website.
 Saved each HTML content to a separate file on disk.
 Read each of the saved HTML files from the disk.
 Extracted and printed the following details:
 Title: The title of the listing.

 URL of first image (if an image exists):  The URL of the displayed image.

 Description: The full description text of the listing.

 Post ID: Usually found at the bottom of the page or within the page's HTML structure.

 Posted Date: The date when the listing was originally posted.

 Last Updated Date: The date when the listing was last updated.

-Next, Automate the process of logging into https://theoldreader.com Simulated the login process using Python and appropriate libraries like requests.
+Automated the process of logging into https://theoldreader.com Simulated the login process using Python and appropriate libraries like requests.
 Created a session object to maintain your login state across multiple requests.
 Prepared a payload with login credentials and other necessary form data identified from the login page and the network analysis.
 Sent a POST request to the login form’s action URL to log in, using the session object.